akka/akka/docs/src/main/paradox/scala/http/common/http-model.md

 @@snip [ModeledCustomHeaderSpec.scala](../../../../../../../akka-http-tests/src/test/scala/akka/http/scaladsl/server/ModeledCustomHeaderSpec.scala) { #matching-in-routes }

-One can also directly extend `CustomHeader` which requires less boilerplate, however that has the downside of matching against `RawHeader` instances not working out-of-the-box, thus limiting its usefulnes in the routing layer of Akka HTTP.
+One can also directly extend `CustomHeader` which requires less boilerplate, however that has the downside of matching against `RawHeader` instances not working out-of-the-box, thus limiting its usefulness in the routing layer of Akka HTTP.
 For only rendering such header however it would be enough.

 > **Note:**